Archibald, Wynne and Sulman Prizes 2020

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that events are still happening.

 The Archibald and co are back, ready to recognise some of Australia's most exciting artists

-Australia’s most prestigious arts prizes are back in a big way after being postponed by you know what.
-The show-stopping Archibald Prize, first awarded in 1921, is always a huge event on Sydney’s cultural scene, with the subjects captured for posterity are usually celebrity-packed.
+Australia’s most prestigious arts prizes are back in a big way after being postponed by you-know-what.
+The show-stopping Archibald Prize, first awarded in 1921, is always a huge event on Sydney’s cultural scene.
+The subjects captured for posterity are usually celebrity-packed.
 From portraits depicting film stars to politicians, sporting heroes to artists themselves, we can’t wait to see who shows up in canvas, and IRL.

 The accompanying Wynne Prize is awarded to the best landscape painting of Australian scenery, or figure sculpture, while the Sulman Prize is given to the best subject painting, genre painting or mural project in oil, acrylic, watercolour or mixed media.
-The Young Archies showcase the work of budding artists aged 5–18.
+The Young Archie showcases the work of budding artists aged 5–18.

 The Packing Room Prize has been awarded to Wongutha-Yamatji artist, actor and writer Meyne Wyatt for a self-portrait, the only time a First Nations Australian has been recognised in any category.

 The trustees of the Art Gallery of NSW judge the Archibald and Wynne, with an invited artist picking the Sulman.
 You can vote on the ANZ People’s Choice until December 13.
 The doors will open on the exhibitions from Saturday, September 26, and will show until January 10, 2021.
 Due to capacity restrictions, all tickets are strictly dated and timed.
 Lock in your visit and book here.
 Adult tickets start at $20, with compensated prices for children, concessions, members and families.